iangcarroll/ca-intermediaries/README.md

 ca-intermediaries
 =================

-These certificates were collected from Entrust, Globalsign, DigiCert, and Comodo.
+These certificates were collected from Entrust, Globalsign, DigiCert, Comodo, and StartCom.
 More will be added.
-187 out of the 259 certificates were issued by Comodo.
+187 of these certificates were issued by Comodo.